Getting Started with Blazor Chat UI Component in Blazor WASM App

-This section explains how to add the Blazor Chat UI component in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.
+This section explains how to include the Blazor Chat UI component in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.

 dotnet new blazorwasm -o BlazorApp